Weather vs. Climate: How Do They Differ?2 min read

 While descriptions of a location’s climate can tell someone what to expect, it does not provide any specific details about what the weather will be on a given day.

-The recent cold outbreak and subsequent warm-up across the Midwest may be used as a point to either prove or disprove climate change.
-While global climate change has been linked to increased temperature volatility, this one volatile event cannot prove or disprove climate change.
+The 2021 snowstorm in Texas known as Winter Storm Uri may be used as a point to either prove or disprove climate change.
+While global climate change has been linked to increased temperature volatility, this one volatile cannot prove or disprove climate change.
 This event was purely a weather event; however, the frequency of such volatile events has been increasing over the past several decades.
 This long-term uptick in volatility can be linked to climate change since the period is quite long.

 To stay apprised of weather forecasts and the impact on natural gas prices affecting your energy bill, tune into our next monthly Energy Market Intel Webinar.
 Register here.